Tim-Kirkwood/SyntenyQC/README.md

 ### Finishing directory structure:
 ```
 folder/with/binary/neighbourhood/organism1.gbk, ...
-                                /ClusterSieve/organism1.gbk, ...organism38.gbk
+                                /sieve_results/blastp        /results.xml, db.txt, db.pin, ...   #call all be deleted
+                                              /genbank       /organism1.gbk, ...organism38.gbk   #use as e.g. clinker input
+                                              /visualisations/RBH_graph.html, RBH_histogram.html #see what is being pruned
                                               /log.txt
-                                             /RBH_graph.html
-                                             /RBH_histogram.html
 ```
 #### :green_heart: 38 neighbourhoods is OK for a synteny plot :green_heart:
 ## Notes
-- Filenames are to show number of files - `neighbourhood/ClusterSieve/organism1.gbk` is in the `neighbourhood` folder, but `neighbourhood/organism1.gbk` may be different to
+- Given filenames are purely to show number of files - `neighbourhood/sieve_results/genbank/organism1.gbk` is one of the genbanks in the `neighbourhood` folder, but may be different to `neighbourhood/organism1.gbk`.
-  `neighbourhood/ClusterSieve/organism1.gbk`
 - `RBH_graph` is an interactive html picture of the similarity graph created by `SyntenyQC sieve` (before pruning), only showing edges with a similarity > `min_edge_view`.
  Edges are black (< `similairty_filter`) or red (>= `similarity_filter`).
 - `RBH_histogram` shows the distribution of edge weights.
+- Most neighbourhoods that meet the user-defined similarity threshold `-sf` will be removed in a single sieve run.
+However, the `sieve -mts` setting can impact final results.
+If a protein has homologs in 251 neighboughoods and `-mts` is 250, then one of the homologs will be missed by BLASTP, and the host neighbourhood may appear less similar to the neighbourhood with the query.
+Whilst a high `-mts` setting could be used for `sieve` runs pruning many neighbourhoods, this will generate large blast files that may take up a lot of space and slow down the run.
+Thus, if users wish to remove the (typically 2-3) redundant neighbourhoods remaining after a single `sieve` call, they can run sieve again on the pruned results (`syntenyqc sieve -g path/to/sieve_results/genbank -sf 0.7`).

 ## References
 ### `cblaster`